rohitkatariya/image_classification/README.md

-# image_classification
-classify images from the CIFAR-10 dataset

 # Image Classification
 In this project, you'll classify images from the [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html).
 The dataset consists of airplanes, dogs, cats, and other objects.
 You'll preprocess the images, then train a convolutional neural network on all the samples.
 The images need to be normalized and the labels need to be one-hot encoded.
 You'll get to apply what you learned and build a convolutional, max pooling, dropout, and fully connected layers.
 At the end, you'll get to see your neural network's predictions on the sample images.